wp-plugins/wptouch/readme.txt

 = Version 1.9.2.1 =
 * Added check for wp-load.php before attempting ajax comments.
 Should fix WP comment posting issues.
 Working on better Disqus and Intense Debate support as well
 * Removed 'Find in this page' button, until bugs are resolved
-* Now WPtouch will not hide mobileSafari addressbar on single post pages, for readers on slower connections (page won't awkwardly bump them to the top when reading an article)
+* Now WPtouch will not hide mobileSafari addressbar on single post pages on slower connections

 = Version 1.9.2 =